Skip to main content

 • Y-axis:

 • Scale: choose Linear to position your data points normally, or choose Logarithmic to position your data points at log(x).
-This is a useful display option when your data have a large difference between min and max value.
+This is a useful display option when your data has a large difference between min and max values.

 • Show data label: show the raw number of data points in your series